 Use a Garbage Bowl: If you’re looking for a way to reduce the time and effort it takes to prepare your food, consider dedicating a specific container to use as a garbage bowl.

-Wide, Shallow Pans are Your Best Friend: You wouldn’t think that this would make a difference, but wide, shallow pans can make cooking much more efficient.
+Wide, Shallow Pans are Your Best Friend: You wouldn’t think that this would make a difference, but wide, Tips for shallow pans can make cooking much more efficient.

 Plus, the wide surface area means the food has less of a chance to stick and burn on the bottom of pots or pans.
 If you need any more convincing, here are some other reasons why wider surfaces are better than narrow ones: